snehabalaji/Rna_Splicing_Demos/index.md

-## A Helpful Guide to RNA Splicing Technologies
+## A Helpful Guide to RNA Splicing Tools

-*A beginner’s step-by-step guide to using current RNA Splicing prediction technologies (Pangolin, MTSplice and SpliceAI).*
+*A beginner’s step-by-step guide to using current RNA Splicing prediction tools (Pangolin, MTSplice and SpliceAI).*

 This page includes:
 * Input and Output Formats